JulesVaillant/GTA-ArenaWar-Progression/README.md

 # GTA-ArenaWar-Progression
-A short Python program that shows your progression in Arena War
+A NodeJS program that provides a web UI to show you how much you already did and how much you still have to grind to get rewards in the Arena War on GTA Online.

 # :1234: Calculations
 The calculations are based on the "[Arena Points](https://gta.fandom.com/wiki/Arena_Points#Rewards)" on the GTA Wiki page. <br/>